RooneyMcNibNug/sysadmin-resources/README.md

 + [Linux From Scratch](http://www.linuxfromscratch.org/lfs/downloads/stable/) - The official directory containing the latest "stable" version of the Linux From Scratch .pdf.
 For taking a deep dive into how a linux system _really_ works from the inside-out.

-+ [The Linux Kernel](https://www.win.tue.nl/~aeb/linux/lk/lk.html) - "Some remarks on the Linux Kernel" (although that's not giving this compendium enough credit, imo)
++ [The Linux Kernel](https://archive.ph/WKpj3) - "Some remarks on the Linux Kernel" (although that's not giving this compendium enough credit, imo)

-+ [Salt - Beginners Tutorial](https://blog.talpor.com/2014/07/saltstack-beginners-tutorial/) - Tutorial for using [`Salt`](https://www.saltstack.com/) as a system provisioning and maintenance/configuration management tool.
++ [A Beginner's Guide to Salt](https://www.linode.com/docs/guides/beginners-guide-to-salt/) - Tutorial for using [`Salt`](https://www.saltstack.com/) as a system provisioning and maintenance/configuration management tool.
 Includes a lot of good documentation links to get up and running with.

 + [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) - Ever-useful suite of utilities for performing maintenance and troubleshooting on Windows systems.